Landscape (Landscape album)

-Landscape is the first album by the band Landscape, released in 1979.
+Landscape is the debut studio album by the band Landscape, released in 1979.
 It contains ten instrumental tracks with a jazz-funk influence.

 The album was reissued in 1992 on the Mau Mau Records label.
 This CD also includes Landscape's second album From the Tea-rooms of Mars .....
 The album was reissued again in November 2009 on the Cherry Pop label.
 This CD also includes Landscape's final album, Manhattan Boogie-Woogie.